kyongs/kyongs/README.md

 - 👋 Hi, I’m @kyongs
 - 👀 I’m interested in Backend (FullStack Also)
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning Spring, GoLang
 - 💞️ I’m looking to collaborate on some awesome projects!!
 - 📫 How to reach me : kyongshikl@gmail.com
 - 🍭 Old github : https://github.com/kyongshik